Most Popular Roulette Strategies

 The Contra D’Alembert system is a positive, progressive strategy of betting.
 In short, you increase your stake after a win and decrease it when you lose.
 You can see it’s the opposite of the D’Alembert strategy above.

-6. The James Bond Betting Strategy
+6. The James Bond Roulette Strategy

 Interestingly, according to writer Ian Flemming, Bond’s preferred casino game was originally written as roulette.
 Unlike the other strategies covered so far, this is a flat betting system.
 This means you bet the same amount every round.